 Why do bake results with V-Ray differ from the camera view render?

 Make sure that you are not using the V-Ray Virtual Frame Buffer with color and gamma post processing.
 These effects don’t work with texture baking.

 Also make sure that you are not using the light cache.
-Light cache works great in camera view but results in suboptimal bake results.
+Light cache works great in camera view but deliver suboptimal bake results.
 You should instead switch to irradiance map or brute force for global illumination.

 Flatiron will initiate the merge when it receives the message from the Backburner manager that the render job is completed.
 If Flatiron loses the connection due to network issues or because the 3ds Max instance from which the job was sent is closed it can never receive the message and will not complete the merge.

 In these cases you can use the button ‘Manual Merge’ to complete the job when the network render is done.
-For more details about this, please refer to the chapter ‘Network Rendering’ in the Flatiron user manual.
+For more details about this, please refer to the chapter ‘Network Rendering’ in the Flatiron user manual or contact us.

 Why do I receive an ‘Error code 126’ message?

 Receiving an error message ‘Error code 126 – The specified module could not be found’ when you try to start 3ds Max with Flatiron indicates that you do not have Microsoft DirectX9c installed on the computer you’re trying to use Flatiron on.